 Wolfie is a self-avowed sweets/chocolate hater—so Halloween is never really about the candy for him.
 (He’s a salty fan—popcorn, tortilla chips, pretzels!)
 Anyway, his “concept” was that because he doesn’t like candy, it’s be funny to be a pinata and throw candy at the kids.
 We did have a brief moment of “What if people try and hit me for candy??”
 And yes.
 Some kids eagerly rushed over grinning mischievously.
 But Wolfie told them he was a backwards pinata—if you hit him, you don’t get any candy.
 If you tell him something nice, he’ll give you a treat.
 (He had a secret pocket inside with ziplock baggie of candies!)
 Needless to say he got lots of nice words from kids clamoring for candy, and was a big hit at the school parade!

-He really looked to so cute.
+He really looked so cute.
 Honestly 75% of the kids were dressed in dark or black costumes: ninjas, witches, ghouls, draculas….my little pinata was a colorful beacon of silliness.
 I couldn’t have been prouder!
 And the kids at his school were awesome.
-He’s at that age when all the boys just want to be cool and fit in and dress like cartoons they love, and he really stuck out like a sore thumb.
+He’s at that age when all the boys just want to be cool and dress like cartoons they love, and Wolfie really stuck out like a sore thumb.
 I was so happy that all the kids were SUPER into his costume too.
 YAY kids!
-There were some other really adorable costumes there too—a great Harry Potter (with Hedwig the owl), my friend Teri’s little girl was an amazing Mexican wrestler, Wolfie’s friend was Poseidon, and there was an adorable Cloud with Lightning.
+There were some other really excellent costumes—a great Harry Potter (with Hedwig the owl), my friend Teri’s little girl was an amazing Mexican wrestler, Wolfie’s friend was Poseidon, and there was a genius Cloud with Lightning.

 Wolfie’s teacher was an adorable Red Riding Hood: